batuhanovski/Canada_Political_Analysis/README.md

 ## Usage

-Clone this repository to your local machine.
-Run the Jupyter notebooks in the analysis folder: main.ipynb: Analysis code for answering the questions. helper.ipynb: Web scraping helper code (if needed).
+Run the Jupyter notebooks in the analysis folder:

+- `main.ipynb`: Analysis code for answering the questions.
+- `helper.ipynb`: Web scraping helper code (if needed).
+For Question 3, this workbook needs to be run to collect electoral data.

-Ensure that you have the necessary CSV files in the project directory.
+Make sure you have the necessary CSV files in the project directory.

 Modify the paths in the code to match your directory structure if needed.

 Run the notebooks cell by cell to perform the analysis.